BeratAdemi/first_py_projects/Calculator/README.md

      multiplication (mul)
      division (div)
      modulo (mod)
-     cosine (cos; in radians)
+     cosine (cos)
      help (help)

   **You call functions like this:**

-1. Enter the function you want to use (add/sub/div/mul)
-2. Enter the first number (constants available: pi,e)
+Enter the function you want to use (e.g. add,mul,mod), then the number(s)(constants available: pi,e) if needed (e.g. the function help does not need a number).

-3. Enter the second number (constants available: pi,e)
+Separate the input by spaces: "add 1 1" or "cos 1".

 If you need any further help call the function help().